 Leeds Arts University and Duke Studios are delighted to offer recent graduates the chance to start a new business, or transfer a growing business for six months in a multidisciplinary, creative space at Duke Studios.

 Duke Studios is a creative co-working studio space in the heart of the unofficial cultural quarter of Leeds.
 It’s primarily suited to ‘clean’ screen-based activities such as digital media and design.
 The space is available to a recent graduate for six months.
-With the space comes a package of up to 8 hours’ business mentoring per month, provided by creative industry professionals.
+With the space comes a package of up to eight hours’ business mentoring per month, provided by creative industry professionals.
 The mentoring will take place during normal working hours.

 This is a great opportunity to integrate with the wider creative community in the city and to support graduates to develop their skills within a professional working environment.

-This opportunity is only open to Leeds Arts University undergraduate degree alumni who graduated in the last five years with an undergraduate or postgraduate degree.
-The space can accommodate up to 3 people and is open to all disciplines, although more suited to quiet, clean, screen-based work or making.
+This opportunity is open to Leeds Arts University alumni who have graduated in the last five years with an undergraduate or postgraduate degree.
+The space can accommodate up to three people and is open to all disciplines, although more suited to quiet, clean, screen-based work or making.